On the importance of data encoding in quantum Boltzmann methods: Space-time data encoding

 We can now encode the collision step by first identifying the equivalence class for the D2Q4 lattice.
 We note that at each grid point $x$ as represented in Figure \ref{fig:D2Q4} the states $\ket{q_0q_1q_2q_3} = \ket{1010}$ and $\ket{q_0q_1q_2q_3} = \ket{0101}$ belong to the same equivalence class (cf. Figure \ref{fig:equivalence_class}), as they have the same total mass and momentum.\footnote{The other equivalence classes are $\ket{q_0q_1q_2q_3} = \ket{1000}$ and $\ket{q_0q_1q_2q_3} = \ket{1100}$ and all cyclic shifts of these patterns, and $\ket{q_0q_1q_2q_3} = \ket{1111}$.
 However, they all have just a single representative so that we define the collision operator based on the ambiguous case.} We implement the collision step by defining a unitary operator $U_\text{col}$ which performs the following mappings

-with $\alpha, \beta \in \mathbb{C}$ and $|\alpha|^2+|\beta|^2=1$, while acting as the identity operation on any other basis state.
-It can easily be verified that this operation is unitary.
-With the so-defined $U_\text{col}\in \mathbb{C}^{2^4 \otimes 2^4}$, we can write the total collision operation for an encoding of the velocities states $v$ consisting of $n_v=4k$ qubits as $k$-fold Kronecker products of $U_\text{col}$ operations, i.e. $U_\text{col}^\text{tot}=U_\text{col} \otimes \dots \otimes U_\text{col}$.
-Since each $U_\text{col}$ requires a few CNOT and a single triple controlled rotation gate the total collision operator can be efficiently implemented even on near-term devices.\footnote{We can implement the described collision operator by first applying three CNOT operations to the system turning the states into $\ket{1010} \mapsto \ket{1110}$ and $\ket{0101} \mapsto \ket{1111}$.
+with $\alpha, \beta \in \mathbb{C}$ and $|\alpha|^2+|\beta|^2=1$, while acting as the identity operation on any other basis state.\footnote{This operation is unitary, as can be verified by writing it as Here the matrices $\Pi_{i,j}$ represent permutation matrices between the basis states $i$ and $j$ which are trivially unitary.
+Since the product of unitary matrices is a unitary matrix we only need to show the unitarity of the matrix to show the unitarity of $U_\text{col}$.
+The unitarity of M follows directly from writing out $M^\dagger M $ and finding $I$. } With the so-defined $U_\text{col}\in \mathbb{C}^{2^4 \otimes 2^4}$, we can write the total collision operation for an encoding of the velocities states $v$ consisting of $n_v=4k$ qubits as $k$-fold Kronecker products of $U_\text{col}$ operations, i.e. $U_\text{col}^\text{tot}=U_\text{col} \otimes \dots \otimes U_\text{col}$.
+Since each $U_\text{col}$ requires a few CNOT and a single triple controlled rotation gate, see Figure \ref{fig:U_col}, the total collision operator can be efficiently implemented even on near-term devices.\footnote{We can implement the described collision operator by first applying three CNOT operations to the system turning the states into $\ket{1010} \mapsto \ket{1110}$ and $\ket{0101} \mapsto \ket{1111}$.
 Subsequently a triple controlled rotation operation of choice is applied to the right-most qubit (controlled on the three left-most qubits).
 Finally the initial three CNOT operations are applied in reverse order to reset all velocity states correctly.}

 In practice the total collision operator $U_\text{col}^\text{tot}$ differs per time step, since its local counterpart $U_\text{col}$ only needs to be applied to velocity states `in the vicinity of $x$'.
 In the first out of the $N_t$ time steps it is important for all qubits representing velocity states `in the vicinity of $x$' to be updated correctly.
 In the very last time step, however, it is only important for the qubits $q_0$, $q_1$, $q_2$ and $q_3$ to end up in the correct state.
 The more time steps $t$ have been taken, the less time steps $N_t-t$ are still to be taken and so the 4-qubit local collision operator $U_\text{col}$ only needs to be applied to the remaining qubits relevant for encoding the `directly connected' velocity states as given in Equation \eqref{eq:von_Neumann}.